The Falkland Islands Defence Force – a brief history

 In June, 13 members of the FIDF took part in the Victory Parade in London.

 From 1952 until 1982 there was a Royal Marine presence in the Falkland Island, from the mid 1960s until 1982, the FIDF received training assistance from the Royal Marines this resumed in 2004 with a WO2 Royal Marine PSI being attached to the Force.
+During this time the FIDF adopted Royal Marine Drill.

 On 28 September, the Falkland Islands became the site of one of the world's first airplane hijacking incident.
 19 armed Argentine extremists hijacked a DC-4 aircraft during an internal flight in Argentina and landed on the Stanley Racecourse.
 Their intention was to stage a symbolic invasion of the Falkland Islands.
 The Royal Marines and the FIDF reinforced with ex-FIDF members and contractors encircled the aircraft.
 Using a combination of food, water, heat and sleep deprivation tactics, they successfully forced the terrorists to surrender without loss of life.